living-room/turing/readme.md

 build the [umd](https://github.com/umdjs/umd) library `yarn build`

 for a nicer development experience, try using `yarn dev`

+to test the browser example, use `yarn serve`

 this will build automatically on file changes